apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     just some issues/topics unique to the LPCXpresso-LPC54628 and/or this
     configuration.

-    1. The NxTerm application is available as the "NuttShell" entry in the Main Menu.
-When pressed, this will bring up an NSH session in a Twm4Nx window.
-There is an issue, however:  The NxTerm gets its input from the console (/dev/console).
-Since the NxTerm keyboard input comes directly from /dev/console, it goes to whichever task has an outstanding read on the console device.
-That works well if there is only a single NxTerm window.
-But if there are multiple NxTerm windows, then it is anyone's guess  which will receive the keyboard input.
-That does not work well in such cases.

-    2. There is a responsive-ness issue the the FT5x06 touchscreen controller.
+    1. There is a responsive-ness issue the the FT5x06 touchscreen controller.
        The pin selected by the board designers will not support interrupts.
        Therefore, a fallback polled mode is use.
 This polled mode has significant inherent delays that effect the user experience when touching buttons or grabbing and moving objects on the desktop.

-    3. There is no touchscreen calibration yet.
-But fortunately, the FT5x06 has the same resolution and orientation as the LCD and so can be used without any calibration.
-There are still inaccuracies due to the lack of calibration, however.
-These show up especially along the very top of the display where it can be very difficult to touch buttons or grab'n'move object.
+    2. The NxTerm application is available as the "NuttShell" entry in the Main Menu.
+When pressed, this will bring up an NSH session in a Twm4Nx window.
+There is a performance issue, however, due to another issue with the polled mode in the ft5x06 driver.
+When that driver runs in polled mode, it samples the touch data at a high rate.
+Each sample is sufficient to wake up the Twm4Nx poll() with POLLIN data availability.
+But when Twm4Nx tries to read the data, it falls under the FT5x06.c there threshold and no data is returned.

+       The actual delay various dynamically from 50 to 200 millisecond intervals.

+       A possible solution might be to beef up the POLLIN notification logic in FT5x06.c to avoid these false poll() wake-ups.
+That, however, is non-trivial since it would have to support the polled as well as the non-polled mode.

-    4. Color artifacts:  In the CLASSIC configuration, the background of the cental NX image is a slightly different hue of blue.
+    3. Color artifacts:  In the CLASSIC configuration, the background of the cental NX image is a slightly different hue of blue.
 For the CONTEMPORARY configuration, the toolbar buttons are supposed to be borderless.
 There is however, a fine border around each toolbar